GCOM7140/google-trends-analysis/google-trends-guide.md

 You will notice that only the red line shows.
 This is because the **search terms are case insensitive** and the trendlines are identical.
 Now, replace the second search term with "the juice laundry" (in quotes this time).

-You will notice that the trendlines are different and that is because sourrounding the term in quotes creates a totally different query based on *Google's* algorithm.
+You will notice that the trendlines are different and that is because sourrounding the term in quotes creates a different query based on *Google's* algorithm.
 Navigate <a href="https://support.google.com/trends/answer/4359582?hl=en" target="blank">here</a> to see the results of queries that are different but that share similar terms.
 The takeaway is that **the algorithm is stricter on quoted terms** (because it only counts searches with that exact phrase) and the trendlines should reflect this ("the juice laundry" being generally lower then its non-quoted counterpart).

 Add 'juice laundry' and the quoted "juice laundry", in that order, as two more search terms.